 Encryption

-Encryption converts readable data (plaintext) into unreadable data (ciphertext) so only someone with the correct key can recover the original content.
+Encryption is the process of converting readable data into unreadable ciphertext so that only someone with the correct key can turn it back into its original form.

 Examples